-- 120. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage. - 121.
-The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to direct physical loss of or direct physical damage to a Dependent Property caused by or resulting from a Covered Cause of Loss. - 122.
-For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its business. - 123.
-No exclusions apply to Plaintiff's losses and damages. - 124.
-No exclusions under the All Risk Policy unambiguously preclude coverage for Plaintiff's claims.
-And, more specifically, no exclusions unambiguously preclude coverage for direct physical loss of or damage to property (or both) from the effects of the COVID-19 pandemic and the ensuing closure orders and emergency directives. - 125.
-Defendant knew how to draft an exclusion specifically excluding losses or damage arising from a pandemic.
+Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage.

+115. The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to direct physical loss of or direct damage to dependent property caused by or resulting from a covered loss.
+Dependent Property includes Leader Locations that attract customers to the insured businesses.

+116. For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its business.

+No exclusions apply to Plaintiff's losses and damages.

+117. No exclusions under the All Risk Policy unambiguously preclude coverage for Plaintiff's claims.
+And, more specifically, no exclusions unambiguously preclude coverage for direct physical loss of or damage to property (or both) from the effects of the COVID-19 pandemic and the ensuing closure orders and emergency directives.

+118. No virus or similar exclusion applies to the damage and loss at issue here.
+Any virus or contamination exclusion is applicable to environmental pollution and intentional acts, not pandemics beyond a policyholder's control.

+119. The All-Risk Policy contains no specific applicable exclusion involving a pandemic, which was available to the insurance company but not used in the policy.

+120. Government negligence on a massive scale prior to any pandemic or loss or damage caused by virus or contamination was the legal, efficient or proximate cause of loss.

+121. Any potentially applicable exclusion is ambiguous due to other coverages expressly provided by the All-Risk Policy, and ambiguous in relation to losses involving governmental orders that close or restrict businesses on a widespread scale due to a natural disaster, for which the policy provides coverage.

+122. The Defendant is estopped from relying on any virus exclusion based on regulatory representations made on its behalf to state insurance regulators in 2006, indicating that the exclusion when newly introduced was not a reduction in existing coverage.

+123. Defendant knew how to draft an exclusion specifically excluding losses or damage arising from a pandemic.
 The risks associated with viruses and pandemics have been known to the insurance industry for a century and have been well known to Defendant in recent decades during which we all have witnessed outbreaks and pandemics involving viruses such as SARS, MERS, H1N1, and Zika.